Blessing of the Roads

 - Raise community awareness of road safety.

-- Involve local communities in road safety activities.
+- Involve local communities and individuals in road safety activities.

 - Encourage the adoption of the safe system approach.

 WALGA’s RoadWise has prepared a suite of resources and tools to assist organisations with their campaign promotion and involvement.